valenciavex/dnd-ml/README.md

 ## Color Palette

-likght theme, dark theme, language vet all compoents figma variants in code and all json too for developer chinguun and map his job too eh
+all components figma variants in code and all json too for developer

 navigation top bar and h ref dunno there is svg ids nad side changes very well done

+### UI color scheme

 Palette      | Light     | Dark          |
 ---          | ---       | ---           |